daphnelee3/mastermind/README.md

 On game reset, everything besides the select values reset properly.
 To fix this, I could also track the values by putting it on state.

-Other than that, changing the numbers to colors and providing more specific feedback would be nice additions!
+Other than that, changing the numbers to colors and providing more specific feedback on each guess would be nice additions!

 ## Learn More